-Now through June, viewers can watch the landmark documentary series “Asian Americans” for free.
-Available to stream via PBS’ website, the five-part series premiered this week in honor of Asian Pacific American Heritage Month.
+Viewers can now watch the landmark documentary series “Asian Americans” for free.
+Available to stream via PBS’ website, the five-part series premiered in May 2020 in honor of Asian Pacific American Heritage Month.

 Producer Renee Tajima-Peña, whose previous credits include documentaries No Más Bebés and Who Killed Vincent Chin?, collaborated with a team of other Asian American filmmakers to bring the show to life.
 As Tajima-Peña tells NBC News’ Agnes Constante, “Asian Americans” is the first documentary series about the community to air on commercial television.